 3. Employer’s eligibility with the law:

-The employee of a private organization with less than 15 employees is not subject to the rule of accommodation providing.
-If at all you work at a private organization with less than 15 people along with you then you cannot apply or request for accommodation.
+The employee of a private organization with less than 15 employees is not subject to the rule of accommodation provides.
+If at all you work at a private organization with less than 15 people along with you then you cannot apply or request an accommodation.

 4. Do not forget the difference between reasonable and unreasonable accommodation requests:

-Unreasonable accommodation requests are the ones that do not have any connection with the task performance in the workplace.
-These can vary from the request to lessen the workload to higher salary demand (on the basis of medical reasons), equipment to ease the day to day life.
+Unreasonable accommodation requests are the ones that do not have any connection with task performance in the workplace.
+These can vary from the request to lessen the workload to higher salary demand (based on medical reasons), equipment to ease the day to day life.
 These are unreasonable demands to which the employer has the right to deny.

-5. Time to approach the target in the most simplest way:
+5. Time to approach the target in the simplest way: